-Homoróddaróc (Draas, Drăușeni) is in Transylvania, now it is Romania.
-It can be found in the County of Brassó.
+Homoróddaróc (Draas, Drăușeni) is in Transylvania, it can be found in Romania.
+It is in the County of Brassó (Brasov, Kronstadt).

 It is north-east to the castle of Kőhalom, in the hills of Oltmellék.
 It is on a 484-meter-high hilltop.
 It used to be a significant settlement in the Middle Ages but it has been so much destroyed by the plagues and wars that it is just a simple village in our days.